 In recent years, the once predominantly bedroom communities of Bothell and Kenmore have seen the growth of an economic core centered around biotechnology, computer technology, telecommunications and durable goods.
 Bothell is home to the University of Washington campus and Cascadia Community College.
 Kenmore hosts one of the last industrial ports on the northern shore of Lake Washington.

-In all, Sound Publishing won 238 industry awards in 2015.
-Sound secured 229 awards from the 2015 Washington Newspaper Publishers Association Better Newspaper Contest (including 75 first place winners) and 9 awards from Local Media Association’s Advertising and Promotions Contest.
+In all, Sound Publishing won 275 industry awards in 2017.
+Sound secured 261 awards from the 2017 Washington Newspaper Publishers Association Better Newspaper Contest (including 94 first place winners and 6 for General Excellence), five Blethen Awards for Distinguished Journalism from the Pacific Northwest Newspaper Awards and three Northwest Photo Awards from the Associated Press.

 have college degree